Great Tibet Tour Logo GREAT TIBET TOUR ®

 Why can’t I go to Tibet if I have a cold?

-A cold can lower your disease resistance, and your trachea and lungs will be inflamed due to this reason.
-If you go to Qinghai-Tibet Plateau at that time, the cold may deteriorate into bronchitis, pulmonary edema or pneumonia as the oxygen content is much lower in the high-altitude areas.
-Besides, it takes a long time for you to recovery from the cold in the highlands.
+A cold can lower your disease resistance, and your trachea and lungs will be inflamed as a result.
+If you go to the Qinghai-Tibet Plateau at that time, the cold may deteriorate into bronchitis, pulmonary edema or pneumonia as the oxygen content is much lower in the high-altitude areas.
+Besides, it takes a long time for you to recover from the cold in the highlands.
 So please keep yourself warm.

 Should I take exercise before traveling to Tibet?

-Most tourists are worried about the impact of high altitude, so they always have to think about physical exercise before their tours.
+Most tourists are worried about the effects of high altitude, so they always have to consider physical exercise before their tours.
 Altitude sickness has no business with being strong or not.
 Generally speaking, you don’t have to work out deliberately, but if you are still worried about this, you can jog a month early.
 And remember, stop taking exercise a week before your departure!

 Where can I buy some traditional Tibetan items?

-There are lots of groceries on Barkhor Street.
+There are plenty of grocery stores on Barkhor Street.
 You can buy many Tibetan items such as Hada, cappa, traditional clothes, snow lotus, Tibetan incense, Beef jerky, Saffron crocus, Tangka, etc.

 Can I take a photo of the pilgrims?